Limitation Of Liability

 The University Student Housing and Hospitality Services Contract is a legally binding agreement and should be read completely before the student and/or guarantor signs the contract.
 The contract is valid for the specific academic term(s) or the remainder thereof.

 Registered sex offenders and students convicted of any felony are not permitted to live in university-owned housing which includes the university residence halls.
-The sex offender restriction is compliant with the State of Texas HB 355.

 When a roommate in a suite or an apartment moves, the remaining residents may request a roommate of their choice by contacting University Student Housing at 806-742-2661 or by visiting the Welcome Center in Wiggins Complex.
 Any person requested by the remaining residents must meet the eligibility requirements for residence in Carpenter/Wells and West Village.
 Should the residents not have a preferred roommate; University Student Housing will assign an eligible person to the vacancy.
 Other residents of an apartment or suite may not occupy or use, in any way, a vacant bedroom space.